hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 factchecked: "no"
 gallery:
     - image_url: incinerator-tokyo.jpg
-      caption: Minato incineration plant in Tokyo.
+      caption: Minato incinerator in Tokyo.
     - image_url: incinerator-osaka.jpg
-      caption: The Maishima Incineration Plant in Osaka was designed by Viennese artist Friedensreich Hundertwasser.
+      caption: The Maishima incinerator in Osaka was designed by Viennese artist Friedensreich Hundertwasser.
 It processes 328,500 tonnes of waste per year.
 ---